 Alternative PTSD Treatments

 Naturally, PTSD must be diagnosed by a medical professional before it can be treated, and all treatment should take place with their guidance.

-There are a few roads one can go down in terms of treatment such as2 :
+There are a few roads one can go down in terms of alternative treatment such as:

 - Cognitive behavioral therapy.

 - Stress Inoculation training.

 - Family therapy.